 Nova Scotia Power owns, operates and maintains the majority of its power production.
 This is in the form of thermal steam units, combustion turbines, hydro, tidal, wind and biomass.
 The age and complexity of the power production facilities and equipment ranges from 90 years in some hydro stations, 40 years in some steam turbines, 40 for many combustion turbines and as new as 3 months old in our wind turbines.
 Like any business, the stakeholders expect cost efficient and reliable electricity is a professional Mechanical Engineer and Certified Maintenance Reliability Professional with over 15 years in engineering and asset management.
 Formally trained as a mechanic prior to becoming a professional engineer, Warren’s background gives him a unique perspective on maintenance and reliability.
 His skills and experience have helped to build the current asset management program at Nova Scotia Power and lead the predictive maintenance program involving rotating and static equipment.
 Warren’s passion for reliability and asset management is in the challenges faced to keep equipment running without the business even knowing you were there.

-To register for this webcast taking place on Thursday, September 7 at 12:00 pm eastern click here.
+Register Now for this webcast taking place on Thursday, September 7 at 12:00 pm eastern.